 The Common Causes of Dry Skin

-The sebum production is controlled by testosterone hormone.
+The sebum production in our skin is controlled by testosterone hormone.
 Men produce ten times or even higher testosterone than women.
 This is the reason why men tend to have oilier skin than women.
-With age, the production of testosterone in both men and women declines.
-As a result, the older people get, the drier their skin is.
+The production of testosterone in men's and women's body declines with age.
+As a result, the older we get, the drier our skin will be.

-Due to hormonal changes, menopausal and post-menopausal women often suffer from skin dehydration, dryness, pigmentation and lack of radiance.
-The production of collagen, elastin and other skin components in the body are decreased during and after menopause.
+Due to hormonal changes, menopausal and post-menopausal women often suffer from skin dehydration, dryness and pigmentation.
+The production of collagen, elastin and other skin components in the women's body is decreased during and after menopause.
 As a result, it weakens skin's barrier function.
 The skin of menopausal and post menopausal women is more prone to damage and ageing.

-Poor eating habits and not drinking enough water can cause dehydration and make your skin look dry.
-It is very important to make sure that you have a balanced diet and drink enough water throughout the day.
+Poor eating habits and not drinking enough water can cause dehydration and dry out our skin.
+It is very important to make sure that we have a balanced diet and drink enough water throughout the day.
 Women need 2 litres of water a day while men need 2.5 litres of water a day.

 3. External Factors

-Cold temperature and low humidity can dry out your skin.
+Cold temperature and low humidity can dry out our skin.
 More people suffer from dry skin in winter.
-Regular shaving and harsh chemicals in skincare products can dry out your skin too.
-Benzoyl Peroxide (found in some acne medications) strip away the natural moisture and weaken the barrier function of your skin.
+Regular shaving and harsh chemicals in skincare and household products can dry out our skin too.
+Benzoyl Peroxide (found in some acne medications) is known to strip away the natural moisture and damage the barrier function of our skin.

 Children and adults who are affected by eczema and psoriasis often suffer from dry skin.
-When you suffer from cold or flu, your skin also tends to be drier than usual.
+Also when we catch cold or flu, our skin tends to be drier than usual.

 How to Care for Dry Skin